 - Interpolation means adding or projecting onto something something else that is not naturally there or not naturally the case, like adding a feather to an arrow.

 Thus, the existence of the referent object of the mental label is not established in the manner of an affirmation phenomenon (sgrub-pa).

 - An affirmation phenomenon is an item defined in terms of the establishment of an item (for instance by it having a findable defining characteristic mark or it being a findable referent “thing” [btags-don]), without an object to be negated being explicitly precluded by the sounds that express it.

 - Note that “established” (grub-pa) and “affirmation phenomenon” (sgrub-pa) are two inflections of the same word in Tibetan.

 Instead of being established as an affirmation phenomenon, the referent object is simply accounted for in terms of an implicative negation phenomenon.
 This does not mean, however, that the referent object is established as a negation phenomenon.
-It is simply what is implicitly thrown in the tracks of the negation phenomenon “nothing other than itself.”
+It is simply what is implicitly thrown in the wake of the negation phenomenon “nothing other than a member of the category.”
 When you conceptually exclude everything other than the referent object, the referent object is what is left.